Monday, September 6, 2010

 The sole purpose of most online communities which are based on social networking model is to be of use to its members.
 Even so, a large number of them escapes this reasoning.
 There are useful networks, and then there are useful networks.

 Well!
-Here comes our Top 10 List of the most useful communities on the net today.
+Here comes our Top 10 List of the most useful online communities today.

 Visit SwapaSkill